Streaming Fundamentals, Apache Kafka, Data Architecture

 Real-time streaming has become integral to modern data architectures, connecting transactional systems, analytical workloads, and operational applications.

 Data mesh architectures treat data as a product owned by domain teams.
 Streaming provides the real-time data pipelines that connect domain-owned data products.
 Events flow between domains through well-defined interfaces, enabling decentralized data ownership while maintaining integration.
+For implementation guidance, see Data Mesh Principles and Implementation.

 Event-driven architectures use streaming platforms as the nervous system of the organization.
 Applications communicate through events rather than direct API calls, reducing coupling and enabling better scalability.
 The event stream becomes a shared log of everything that has happened, providing a foundation for event sourcing and audit trails.
+For architectural patterns, see Event-Driven Architecture and Event Sourcing Patterns with Kafka.

 Governance and Visibility